jonathanschimpf/peterson-recipecollection/static/scan-content/Eggs - Fish Fresh Skillet Pancake.md

-Skillet Pancake
-4

-IN BLENDER (HI SPEED MIXER)
-MIX 3 EGGS, 1/2 C. MILK, 1/3 C. FLOUR, 1/4 TSP.
-SALT.
-LET BATTER STAND 1 HR.
-PEEL, CORE & SLICE THIN 2 APPLES.
-SPRINKLE WITH JUICE OF 1/2 LEMON.
-HEAT 2 TBSP.
-BUTTER IN 12" SKILLET WHEN BUBBLY, POUR IN BATTER.
-COVER WITH APPLE SLICES & BAKE AT 375F FOR 10-15 MIN.
-DOT WITH 2 TBSP.
-BUTTER AND SPRINKLE WITH 1/2 TSP CINNAMON SUGAR MIXED.
-RETURN TO OVEN FOR 2 MIN.
-WITH SUGAR 1/4 CUP
+In blender (hi speed mixer)
+Mix 3 eggs, 1/2 c. milk, 1/3 c. flour, 1/4 tsp. salt. let batter stand 1 hr. peel, core & slice thin 2 apples. sprinkle with juice of 1/2 lemon. heat 2 tbsp. butter in 12" skillet when bubbly, pour in batter. cover with apple slices & bake at 375f for 10-15 min. dot with 2 tbsp. butter and sprinkle with 1/2 tsp cinnamon sugar mixed. return to oven for 2 min. with sugar 1/4 cup